tuletuan-pka/Single-Layer-Compact-High-Isolation-Dual-Band-MIMO-Antenna-for-WiFi-6-6E-Applications/README.md

 ## 📖 About This Repository

-This repository provides the official simulation models, numerical data, experimental measurement results, and manuscript files for the research paper:
+This repository provides the official simulation models, numerical data and experimental measurement results for the research paper:

 > **"Single-Layer, Compact, High Isolation Dual-Band MIMO Antenna for WiFi 6/6E Applications"** (Submission ID: `10975`, *IEEE Latin America Transactions*).